Grave 91

 In 1833 they formed a partnership to open another business in Bath, and it was George who moved to the city for that purpose.
 Their business is registered in the 1833 Bath City Directory as ‘Optical, Mathematical and Philosophical Instrument Maker’, 8 Pulteney Bridge and also at 10 St Augustine’s Parade Bristol.

-In 1841 George is living in Bladud Buildings, Bath.
-He married Amelia Bright on 22 May 1842 at his brother John's house in Bristol.
-They had three sons: Philip whose birth is not registered in Bath, and two sons who were both born in Bath, David in 1844 and James in 1846.
+In 1841 George was living in Bladud Buildings, Bath.
+He married Amelia Bright on 22 May 1842 at his brother John’s house in Bristol.
+They had three sons: Philip whose birth is not registered in Bath, and two further sons who were both born in Bath, David in 1844 and James in 1846.

-George died at home at 6 George Street in December 1865.
-He left effects of £4,000 (about £500,000 today)including leaseholds.
-As wells as bequests to his wife and sons, he left £5 to the Bath Synagogue. (about £500 to day).
+George died of heart disease at home at 6 George Street in December 1865.
+He left effects of £4,000 (about £500,000 today) including leaseholds.
+As well as bequests to his wife and sons, he left £5 to the Bath Synagogue (about £500 today).

 After his death his sons David and Phillip opened ‘Braham Brothers’, selling optical instruments and spectacles also at 6 George Street.

-George Braham formed a partnership around 1833 with his elder brother, John, to establish an optician’s business in Bath.
+George’s wife Amelia died in Bath in 1890 at 6 George Street and is buried in the Unitarian cemetery.
+George Braham formed a partnership around 1833 with his elder brother John, to establish an optician’s business in Bath.
 For the next two decades, advertisements and trade directory entries from both John and George often listed addresses in Bristol and Bath.
 However, neither brother’s advertisements and directory entries mentions the other brother.

 When the partnership was dissolved in 1852, the London Gazette described it as ‘Braham Brothers’.
 That partnership is not to be confused with the Braham Brothers of Bath whose name appears on microscopes, slides, and other apparatus - that business was a partnership between George Braham’s sons in the later 1800s.